masaccio/numbers-parser/README.md

 '£1,234.50'
 ```

-### Formulas

-Formula evaluation relies on Numbers storing current values which should usually be the case.
-In cells containing a formula, `value` returns the computed value of the formula.
-The formula itself is available using the `formula` property.

 ### Pandas

 Since the return value of `rows()` is a list of lists, you can pass this directly to pandas.
 Assuming you have a Numbers table with a single header which contains the names of the pandas series you want to create you can construct a pandas dataframe using: